 When received by the 5G ProSe Remote UE, the information in the 5G ProSe UE-to-Network Relay Discovery Announcement message will be used for relay (re)selection, if the Hop-Count is less or equal to the (pre-)configured maximum number of hops for the associated RSC and the optional Hop-Limit in the message.
-The 5G ProSe Remote UE can also take the Accomulated QoS for PC5 link into account.
+The 5G ProSe Remote UE can also take the Accumulated QoS for PC5 link into account.
 For relay reselection, the Root Relay Info may be used to prioritize a relay offering the connection to the same 5G ProSe UE-to-Network Relay.